 To keep your shades looking their best all year long, make cleaning them a part of your weekly cleaning routine.
 In most cases, sheer shades require just a quick spot cleaning with a feather duster on a weekly basis to avoid heavy dirt and dust accumulation that can lead to stains and discoloration after several weeks, months, or years between cleanings.

 If your shades have stains that are deep inside the fabric, you may be unable to clean them at home.
-If that’s the case, you may have to consult with a professional cleaning service that has the equipment to remove the stains with damaging the fabric of the shades.
+If that's the case, you may have to consult with a professional cleaning service that has the equipment to remove the stains without damaging the fabric of the shades.